arvindr21/generator-wchybridapp/README.md

 # generator-WCHybridApp [![Build Status](https://secure.travis-ci.org/arvindr21/generator-wchybridapp.png?branch=master)](https://travis-ci.org/arvindr21/generator-wchybridapp)

-> Web Compoenets based Hybrid App generator for your Wordpress Blog
+> Web Components based Hybrid App generator for your Wordpress Blog

 * _Has a Hard dependency on  [JSON API](http://wordpress.org/plugins/json-api/)_
 * Tutorial : [Web Components, PhoneGap Build and Wordpress - A Hybrid App for your Blog](http://thejackalofjavascript.com/a-hybrid-app-for-your-blog)

 #### This project is a still in it's initial phase.
 Please follow the above tutorial for latest updates.

 ## Getting Started